This lesson will cover the following topics:

 copied IDP URL

-And paste it into the corresponding Titan SSO Auth SSO login URL field.
-Next, copy your downloaded certificate details and paste them into the Certificate field.
+Copy and paste it into the corresponding Titan SSO Auth SSO login URL field.
+Next, copy and paste your downloaded certificate details into the Certificate field.

 Titan sso auth